-Cold weather and dry air, coupled with indoor heating, can dehydrate your skin.
-This leaves it feeling dry and rough during winter.
-And, as a man, your face becomes more sensitive to shaving, and more prone to premature ageing too.
+Cold weather and dry air, coupled with indoor heating, dehydrate your skin leaving it feeling dry and rough during winter.
+And, as a man, this dryness makes your face more sensitive when shaving, and more prone to premature ageing too.

 But don’t worry.

-Redness, sensitivity, irritation and dry, flaky skin; winter conditions are particularly tough on your face.
+Redness, sensitivity, irritation and dry, flaky skin; cold, wintery conditions are particularly tough on your face.

 The main reasons your skin behaves this way…

 - Cold, dry air outside - As the temperature outside drops, the air is less able to hold moisture and becomes drier.
 This prompts it to draw moisture from your skin, leading to that dry, tight feeling.
 And if you’re prone to dry skin anyway the condition can worsen and become extremely painful in winter.

 - Over-heated dry air inside - Central heating, wood-burning stoves, and cosy fireplaces all reduce the humidity indoors and dry your skin out even further.

 Read on to make sure that your skin doesn’t become damaged this winter.

 #1 Clean your face but without drying out your skin

 This excess sebum can clog pores and lead to blemishes and acne, so it pays to clean your face twice a day - all year round.